cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 An application may not need to return an acknowledgment with after processing relevant data.
 In this case, it is advised to return a sentinel acknowledgement value `SENTINEL_ACKNOWLEDGMENT`, which will be the single byte in the byte array: `bytes(0x01)`.

-Returning this `SENTINEL_ACKNOWLEDGMENT` value allows the sender chain to still call the `acknowledgePacket` handler, e.g. to delete the packet commitment, without triggering the `onAcknowledgePacket` callback.
+When the receiver chain returns this `SENTINEL_ACKNOWLEDGMENT` it allows the sender chain to still call the `acknowledgePacket` handler, e.g. to delete the packet commitment, without triggering the `onAcknowledgePacket` callback.

 > **Example**: In the multi-data packet world, if a packet within 3 payloads intended for 3 different application is sent out, the expectation is that each of the payload is acted upon in the same order as it has been placed in the packet.
 Likewise, the array of `appAcknowledgement` is expected to be populated within the same order.